Ramsey-USA/liberty-ridge/README.md

 Visually distinct cards for each course with a brief description.

-Zach's National Ranking Section:
+Zach's Regional Ranking Section:

-A featured section highlighting his current national ranking.
+A featured section highlighting his current 12th place regional ranking in long-range shooting competitions.

-A brief statement on his long-range shooting background.
+A brief statement on his long-range shooting background and that he is in his first year of competitive shooting.

-A link to the dedicated "National Rankings" page for more details.
+A link to the dedicated "Rankings" page for more details.

 Testimonials/Trust Section: